paul-wolf/strgen/README.md

 	'sj5ic8vebF'

-The template uses short forms similar to those of the Python Standard Library recular expressions.
+The template uses short forms similar to those of the Python Standard Library regular expressions.
 An example template for generating a strong password:

      [\w\p\d]{20}